mitre/cyber-trackr-live/README.md

 ## 🤝 Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and contribution guidelines.
+See [Contributing Guide](contributing) for development setup and contribution guidelines.

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the Apache License 2.0 - see [License](license) for details.

 ## 🏢 Acknowledgments